 REFERENCES

 Get adequate references before getting involved with any random contractor.
 Ask your friends or family to give you recommendations about roofing contractors with who they might have worked.
-Even though your near and dear ones will definitely provide you with a reliable recommendation, you can also search the internet to find a suitable contractor.
-Look for their customer reviews on their website to also gain an insight into their quality of service.
+Even though your near and dear ones will provide reliable advice, you can also search the internet for a suitable contractor.
+Look for their customer reviews on their website to gain insight into their quality of service.

 COMPARE

 The whole point of getting references was to get options to compare.
 So not settle for the recommendation that you receive.
-Shortlist the best options and compare their strategy regarding their service and also their respective prices.
-Also, choose someone who is better qualified and who has better customer reviews.
+Shortlist the best options and compare their strategy regarding their service and respective prices.
+Also, choose someone who is better qualified and has better customer reviews.
 Take your time in comparing different contractors.
-Call them up and discuss your plan and ask about the estimated cost it would take to cover the project.
+Call them to discuss your plan and ask about the estimated cost to cover the project.

 PROOF

-An important aspect in determining whether a particular contractor’s work is of any quality is by looking through the portfolio of their previous work.
-It is also a wise idea to have your contractor provide you with a few contact details and addresses of houses that they previously worked for.
-Call up your potential contractor’s former clients and discuss their quality of service and their general behavior.
-After all, you would not want to work with a grumpy, impatient contractor.
+An important aspect in determining whether a particular contractor’s work is of any quality is by looking throucontractor’socontractor’s previous work.
+It is also wise to have your contractor provide you with a few contact details and addresses of houses they previously worked for.
+Call your potential contractor’s former clients and discuss their service quality and gcontractor’sior. contractor’syou would not want to work with a grumpy, impatient contractor.

 - WRITE EVERYTHING DOWN

-Make sure that you and your contractor maintain a written record of your entire plan of repairing.
-From the date of commencement of the project to the materials needed to the timings and the expected date of completion– write everything down.
+Ensure that you and your contractor maintain a written record of your entire repair plan.
+From the date of commencement of the project to the materials needed to the timings and expected completion date– write everything down.
 Create a contract and sign copies.
-This will help to avoid miscommunication and will mark you safe in case of any legal trouble.
+This will help avoid miscommunication and mark you safe in case of legal trouble.

 CREDENTIALS

 Choose a contractor who is sufficiently qualified for the job.
 Also, make sure you check your contractor’s credibility before actually beginning with the work.
-Do not hesitate to ask for their licensing records to prove their credibility and avoid any legal troubles.
+Do not hesitate to ask for their line contractor to prcontractor’sedibility and avoid legal troubles.